astroumd/admit/doc/sphinx/userguideintro.rst

 to be fully compliant with CASA_ and to utilize CASA_ routines where possible.
 ADMIT has a flow-oriented approach, executing a series of ADMIT Tasks (ATs) in a sequence to produce a sequence of outputs.
-For the beginner, ADMIT can be driven by simple scripts that can be run at the unix level or from inside of CASA_.
+For the beginner, ADMIT can be driven by simple scripts that can be run at the Unix level or from inside of CASA_.
 ADMIT provides a simple browser interface for looking at the data products, and all major data products are on disk as CASA_ images and graphics files.
 For the advanced user, ADMIT is a python environment for data analysis